THESIS REPOSITORY SUBMISSION INSTRUCTIONS

 - if the core of your Capstone experience was a creation of some outcome appropriate to your field (e.g., a collection of short stories, a recital, a semester’s lesson plans), your thesis provides the academic discourse that grounds that work in your understanding of the challenges and potentials of the field at this time;

-- the student must defend the thesis before a committee of three people; the thesis advisor, another faculty member from the student’s major department (chosen by the student and the mentor), and another professor designated by the Honor’s Dean; a final copy of the thesis should be provided to the committee members at least two weeks prior to the date for which the defense is scheduled and no later than April 1 to provide them time to read and respond to it before the thesis defense;
+- the student must defend the thesis before a committee of three people: the thesis advisor, another faculty member from the student’s major department (chosen by the student and the thesis advisor), and another professor designated by the Honors College Dean.
+A final copy of the thesis should be provided to the committee members at least two weeks prior to the date for which the defense is scheduled and no later than April 1 (if a spring graduate) to provide them time to read and respond to it before the thesis defense;

-- the thesis must be defended no later than the last day of classes in the semester the student expects to graduate.* It is usually written during the student’s last semester on campus, but may be written whenever the Capstone is complete and the student is ready to write the thesis.
+- the thesis must be defended no later than the last day of classes in the spring semester if the student expects to participate in the Honors Commissioning ceremony.* It is usually written during the student’s last semester on campus, but may be written whenever the Capstone is complete and the student is ready to write the thesis.

 *Occasionally, students complete the thesis requirements in the summer after graduation, but only with prior approval of the thesis adviser and the Honors College.
 Students who finish in the summer are not eligible to participate in the commissioning ceremony.